47664654/sql-data-warehouse-project/README.md

-Here's a polished, professional, and GitHub-ready version of your README that you can copy and paste directly into your repository.
-It uses proper Markdown formatting, clear structure, and consistent styling for readability and presentation:

----

 # 🏦 Data Warehouse & Analytics Project

 Welcome to the **Data Warehouse & Analytics Project** — a complete end-to-end data pipeline built using the **Medallion Architecture (Bronze → Silver → Gold)** on **SQL Server**.
 This project demonstrates core competencies in data engineering, SQL development, and business analytics through real-world scenarios and workflows.